Lingo (programming language): Scripting

-Behavior and parent scripts encourage good object-oriented programming.
-Movie scripts are not as OOP-oriented.
-However, they can still be used to make black-box handlers, where other objects can input raw data and receive answers back, without knowing the inner workings of the box.
-Using the strengths and ease-of-use of Director's programming methodology, with the advantages of OOP makes for a powerful and fast programming environment.
+Behavior and parent scripts in Director support object-oriented programming practices, while movie scripts are generally less object-oriented in structure. movie scripts can still be used to create handlers that receive input from other objects and return results without exposing their internal processes.
+This approach combines Director's scripting model with some principles associated with object- oriented programming.

 Inheritance

 Lingo supports object inheritance by a slightly idiosyncratic system: a script can have an ancestor property which references another object (usually also a script, although other objects such as cast members can also be ancestors).
 Properties and methods of the ancestor are inherited by the parent.
 Behavior scripts are also a kind of ancestor of the sprites to which they are attached, since properties and methods of the behavior can be accessed by reference to the sprite itself.
 In this case, it is a kind of multiple inheritance, as one sprite may have several behaviors.